Provide Input on Improving the Water Trail Following the Removal of Pen Dam

 How to stay safe when the water is cold We’ve been cooped up all winter and many of us are itching to get back on the water.
 Before you venture out on the Huron River or any waterbody in the preseason cold, there are additional safety precautions you should take.
 Paddling in your kayak or […]

-The Huron River Water Trail is a consortium of interested groups and communities,
+The Huron River Water Trail is a project of the Huron River Watershed Council and is managed by a consortium of interested groups and communities.

-Huron River Watershed Council, 1100 N. Main Street, Suite 210, Ann Arbor, MI 48104, 734-769-5123
+Huron River Watershed Council, 117 North First Street, Suite 100, Ann Arbor, MI 48104, 734-769-5123